14 Nissan • Jerusalem

 Behind me, someone humphed.
 Y’hudah’s voice said, “So He’s the Messiah, is He?
 The King of Israel?”
 Asa, standing beside him, snickered.
 Y’hudah smirked.
 “Let Him come down now from the cross!”

 “I’d believe Him if He did that.”
 Asa nudged Y’hudah’s side.
 Asa walked over to Jesus and crossed his arms.
 “So You can destroy the Temple, can You, and rebuild it in three days?
-Save Yourself if You are the Son of God, and come down from the cross!”* Jesus rose to take another breath but made no reply.
-Y’hudah chuckled.
+Save Yourself if You are the Son of God, and come down from the cross!”
+Jesus rose to take another breath but made no reply.
+Y’hudah chuckled and spat at the foot of the cross.

 My eyes burned and my teeth clenched.
 He was dying because these men called His words this morning blasphemous.
 Yet they were now blaspheming Him!
 Even if they didn’t believe Jesus was the Son of God, certainly they could see how inappropriate their behavior was.